MailTape/MailTape-v1/_posts/2016-02-07-Lindstrom.md

 <p id="introduction">This morning, fly off from the Scandinavian Arctic towards space.
 We head to the mysterious new planet in our solar system.
-We hope to find the interplanetary music on this  ninth planet.
-Yet unnamed, I solemnly proposes to name the new one in tribute to the man who had perhaps discovered it before anyone else : Hans-Peter Lindstrøm.
+In the hope to find the interplanetary music on the ninth planet.
+Yet unnamed, I solemnly proposes to name it in tribute to the man who had perhaps discovered it before anyone else : Hans-Peter Lindstrøm.
 It's the only answer to explain how great is his Space-Disco. </p>

 # To infinity ... and Beyond

 Push play, close your eyes, and let the music flood your imagination.
 And there is where it all begin...

 In a galaxy far far away, where spaceships are loyal steeds and battles are won with sound waves, King ARP-2600 reign on the Great Analogic planet.
-Minimoog Voyager, leader of the Glorious Guardians, devoted servants of The Holy Groove and Electrical Harmony, protect the Analogic King from sovereign neighbor Bontempi AZ-9000.
+Minimoog Voyager, leader of the Glorious Guardians, devoted servants of The Holy Groove and Electrical Harmony, protect the Analogic King from the dark sovereign  Bontempi AZ-9000.
 Who swear on his connections to bring down his great contender...

 As a child who play with his toys, creates universes, stories, heroes, bad guys, Lindstrom make music.
 Each track, creating his own mythology.
+It's up to us to go through his waves and discover his Analogic Galaxy.

-Since the dawn of time, rhythm of days is governed by the BPMs of Disco Masters.
-This frail harmony is broken when the princess Korg PS-3100 is kidnapped by the demonic king neighbor Monotron.
-Minimoog and The Glorious Guardians begins a journey through time and space to found the missing princess...
+Since the dawn of time, rhythm of days in this specific Galaxy is governed by the BPMs of Disco-Masters.
+As Long they're playing, everything is supposed to going well.
+The rhythms are accelerating at nightfall, and slow at dawn.
+That's the first rule.
+This frail harmony is broken when the princess Korg PS-3100, Queen of all Disco-Masters, is kidnapped by the diabolical Bontempi AZ-9000.
+Minimoog Voyager and his Glorious Guardians begans a journey through time and space to found the missing princess...

-Now the track is over but our story aren't.

 # The Lindstrøm's summer space opera soundtrack